What to Expect - Instructors

 If my class is approved for in-person delivery, can I expect a “normal” term of classroom instruction?
 (Added 9/6/2021)

-No—instructors teaching in-person courses in fall 2021 will have to follow all campus policies related to COVID management and be prepared with a plan for moving back to remote instruction at any time if developments relating to public health (or other emergencies) render it necessary.
+No—instructors teaching in-person courses will have to follow all campus policies related to COVID management and be prepared with a plan for moving back to remote instruction at any time if developments relating to public health (or other emergencies) render it necessary.
 A summary of COVID-related instructor responsibilities is available here.

 When is it permitted to pivot to remote instruction?
 (Added 9/6/2021)